Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes

-Our goal is to extract the explicit values of the effective Love number coefficients $\lambda_{\ell_1\cdots\ell_n}^{(n)}$ in the case of Schwarzschild black holes.
-To this end, we will compute the one-point function of the response field in the EFT \eqref{eq:S-EFT} with the interaction terms \eqref{Sintexp}, and compare it with the full solution \eqref{eq:hatpsiphysicalsolution} in general relativity.
+{Let us now concretely see the previous logic in action.
+The goal is to extract the explicit values of the effective Love number coefficients $\lambda_{\ell\ell_1\cdots\ell_n}^{(n)}$ in \eqref{Sintalt}, in the case of Schwarzschild black holes.
+To this end, we will compute the one-point function of the response field in the EFT \eqref{eq:S-EFT} with the interaction terms \eqref{Sintalt}, and compare it with the full solution \eqref{eq:hatpsiphysicalsolution} in general relativity.
 To perform this matching, we find it convenient to use in the EFT calculation the same Weyl coordinates that we used above; this will save us from performing extra gauge transformations, or constructing nonlinear gauge-invariant quantities \cite{Hui:2020xxx,Riva:2023rcm,Iteanu:2024dvx}.
 We will proceed iteratively and show that, order by order in perturbation theory, the inhomogeneous solution for the response field in Minkowski space has purely decaying falloff, which is absent in the large-distance expansion of \cref{eq:hatpsiphysicalsolution}.
-Hence, the coefficients $\lambda_{\ell_1\cdots\ell_n}^{(n)}$ vanish.
+Hence, the coefficients $\lambda_{\ell\ell_1\cdots\ell_n}^{(n)}$ in \eqref{Sintalt} vanish. }

 Let us start by considering a static, axisymmetric distortion of flat spacetime in spherical coordinates, $(t,r,\theta,\phi)$.
 Recall that a crucial ingredient in the reduction of the Weyl metric to the form \eqref{eq:weyl} was the harmonic condition $\Box_2\rho=0$, which allowed us to choose $\rho$ as a coordinate in the metric.
 In the presence of the source $S_\mathrm{p.p.}$ and the interactions $S_\mathrm{int}$, this is no longer necessarily true.
 We should therefore treat the $g_{\phi\phi}$ component of the metric as an independent field.
 Concretely, we will use here the following ansatz: